 I came up with a list that included all the limitations, at least that’s what I assumed.

 I’ve never been much of a talker unless absolutely necessary.
 I always thought that this was a sign of weakness or a limitation in me that needed some serious fixing.
 I wasn’t mute.
-I just too my time to open up immediately.
+I just took my time to open up immediately.
 I used to observe a lot before instantly making friends or mingling with people.
 This was a problem according to me.
 Unacceptable and something I needed to work on.

-That was until an incident that made me come to an awareness and insight that our limitations can be our strengths, if we learn to reframe our perception, our mindset, our beliefs and attitudes.
+That was until an incident that made me come to an awareness and insight that our limitations can be our strengths if we learn to reframe our perception, our mindset, our beliefs and attitudes.

-I had joined a program after a graduated from my master’s degree.
+I had joined a program after I graduated with my master’s degree.
 This was a very small group of 6 people including me.
 Even though I managed to connect with others in the group I was still not forthcoming with starting a conversation or giving an opinion unless very necessary.
 In my mind, I was battling with the “talk – don’t talk”, dialogues as I assumed that less talking was problematic.